 The NRL fines four clubs a total of $414,223 for salary cap breaches discovered in 2002 audits.
 Sydney Roosters ($150,000), Newcastle ($115,000), Brisbane ($82,533) and Melbourne ($66,698) are hit for breaches relating to pre-existing contracts.
 NRL boss David Gallop insists the Roosters fine does not tarnish their premiership win.

-The NRL make a significant change to the game’s judiciary system, sacking commissioner Jim Hall and splitting the commissioner’s role into two.
-Former referee Greg McCallum heads the game’s match review committe, while former Canterbury and Newtown lower grade player Peter Kite is appointed NRL judiciary prosecutor.
+The NRL makes a significant change to the game’s judiciary system, sacking commissioner Jim Hall and splitting the commissioner’s role into two.
+Former referee Greg McCallum heads the game’s match review committee, while former Canterbury and Newtown lower-grade player Peter Kite is appointed NRL judiciary prosecutor.